diogodelima/marketplace/README.md

 This project consists of a marketplace like [Facebook Marketplace](https://www.facebook.com/marketplace/), where users can list and search for products to buy and sell.

 # Features

+- Implemented Spring Security with Bearer Token authentication for secure access to protected endpoints.